heistp/antler/README.md

   written by users to target any plotting package
 * optional result streaming during test (may be configured to deliver only some results, e.g. logs, but not pcaps)
+* generation of index.html pages of tests
 * embedded web server to serve results

 ## Status

-As of version 0.4.0, many of the core features are implemented, along with some basic tests and visualizations.
+As of version 0.5.0, many of the core features are implemented, along with some basic tests and visualizations.
 The [Roadmap](#roadmap) shows future plans.
 Overall, more work is needed to expand and improve the available plots, gather better data (with Linux kernel socket stats), stabilize the config and data